-Eyewitness reports of the recent operation in Selati verify that the capture of elephants included chasing and herding of the elephant group by helicopter for over 10 hours, as well as darting and immobilizing, chaining, winching and other rough handling of the captured calves and juveniles.
-The screams of the captured elephants caused family members to attempt to rescue them.
-A young male was so persistent that to keep him at bay, capture staff fired at him.
-All of these are obvious stressors for elephants - as evidenced from similar events for contraception or radio collaring.
-The monitoring of stress indicators by welfare officers confirmed the very high levels (Appendix 2 pages 2/3).
+Eyewitness reports of capture operations in the Tuli Block, South Africa (1998), Selati, South Africa (2006), and in Zimbabwe (2006) verify that the capture of elephants typically includes the chasing and herding of an elephant family or group by vehicle and by helicopter for many hours.
+In addition, the captured individuals are darted and immobilized, and may experience chaining, winching, crating and other rough handling.
+The screams of the captured individuals are clearly indicative of their distress (Poole in press) and causes family members to attempt to rescue them.
+Adult elephants are so distraught that they may go to extreme lengths to rescue the captives, even while being fired at.
+All of these are obvious stressors for elephants.
+In the case of Selati, the monitoring of stress indicators by welfare officers confirmed the very high levels.
 These stressors would affect all individuals (those caught and those left behind), but might also be associated with physical trauma, dehydration, and immune system suppression for calves during the capture as well as longer-term psychological trauma.

-In addition to the immediate stress and longer-term trauma experienced by both the family and the captured calves, the excellent memories of elephants means that all these individuals are more likely to respond fearfully and/or aggressively toward humans, vehicles and helicopters in future.
-Social learning plays an important role in elephant society, and this behavior will, therefore, have widespread effects on the population as a whole (Lee & Moss 1999).
+In addition to the immediate stress and longer-term trauma experienced by both the family and the captured calves (Bradshaw et al., 2005), the excellent memories of elephants means that all individuals are more likely to respond fearfully and/or aggressively toward humans, vehicles and helicopters in future.
+Social learning plays an important role in elephant society, and this behavior will, therefore, have widespread effects on the population as a whole (Lee & Moss, 1999).